 - Management contracts and the role of the managing agent

 - Sale of roof, garden, terrace, or hallway rights

-Mr. Luxemburg has represented numerous buildings in litigation involving interpretation of the organic documents, and has appeared amicus curiae in a number of important cases involving the rights of cooperatives and condominiums including:
+Mr. Luxemburg has advised numerous buildings in litigation involving interpretation of the organic documents and has appeared amicus curiae in a number of important cases involving the rights of cooperatives and condominiums including:

 - Fletcher v. the Dakota, Inc., 17 A.D.3d 43, 948 N.Y.S.2d 263 (App.
 Div.
 1st Dept. 2012), concerning individual liability of directors for discrimination by a corporation.

 - 511 West 232nd Owners Corp. v.
 Jennifer Realty Co., 98 N.Y.2d 144 (Court of Appeals 2002) establishing that a sponsor has an obligation to sell units so as to create a viable cooperative.